ultorhash/HandyDataProviders/README.md

 ## Libraries
 #### [`UI-Core`]
-An UI Library that contains additional components and rules for all of HandyDataProviders applications in order to maintain UX guidline.
+An UI Library that contains additional components and rules for all of HandyDataProviders applications in order to maintain UX guideline.
 Changes to common UI components will be applied to all applications using them.

 ## Development
 #### Applications